Turgon37/ansible-docker/README.md

   * docker engine installation
   * docker engine configuration
   * docker engine systemd service file
-  * install the docker-compose tool (if host architecture is x86)
+  * install the docker-compose tool
+    * use the native tool for x86 architectures
+    * use a workaround script + compiled docker image for some other platforms (only armhf for now)
   * [local facts](#facts)

 ## Requirements